-Oklahoma St., Louisville win, head to NCAA super regionals
+Michigan heating up at right time, moves to super regionals

 BIG BATS

+— Spencer Brickhouse had a homer, two doubles and four RBIs for East Carolina.

+— Michigan’s Jesse Franklin was 4 for 6 with a double and triple and three RBIs.

-— Carson McCusker hit a tiebreaking double in the sixth inning to lift Oklahoma State past Connecticut 3-1.
+— Carson McCusker hit a tiebreaking double in the sixth inning for Oklahoma State.

-— Alec Burleson had three hits, including a two-run double in a four-run fifth inning that broke open the game in East Carolina’s 10-3 win over Campbell in the afternoon.
+— Creighton’s Jack Strunc homered twice against Michigan, giving him four for the season.

 MOUND MARVELS